 Fixed vs. Floating Interest Rate

-An important distinction to make regarding contributions are whether they occur at the beginning or end of compounding periods.
+Our Interest Calculator above allows periodic deposits/contributions.
+This is useful for those who have the habit of saving a certain amount periodically.
+An important distinction to make regarding contributions is whether they occur at the beginning or end of compounding periods.
 Periodic payments that occur at the end have one less interest period total per contribution.

 $100 × (1 + 6%)20 = $320.71

 This is tax-free.
 However, if Derek has a marginal tax rate of 25%, he will end up with $239.78 only because the tax rate of 25% applies to each compounding period.

 Inflation is defined as a sustained increase in the prices of goods and services over time.
 As a result, a fixed amount of money will relatively afford less in the future.
 The average inflation rate in the U.S. in the past 100 years has hovered around 3%.
 As a tool of comparison, the average annual return rate of the S&P 500 (Standard & Poor's) index in the United States is around 10% in the same period.
 Please refer to our Inflation Calculator for more detailed information about inflation.

 For our Interest Calculator, leave the inflation rate at 0 for quick, generalized results.
 But for real and accurate numbers, it is possible to input figures in order to account for inflation.

 Tax and inflation combined make it hard to grow the real value of money.
 For example, in the United States, the middle class has a marginal tax rate of around 25%, and the average inflation rate is 3%.
 To maintain the value of the money, a stable interest rate or investment return rate of 4% or above needs to be earned, and this is not easy to achieve.